11 Best FREE Embroidery Software for Digitizing & Editing

 While these software aren’t technically free, you can use them for no cost during their trial period.

-Brother has free embroidery software for Brother embroidery machines (and others, for that matter) available as a trial, too.
-You don’t have any saving abilities until you purchase.
-Here’s the free embroidery software download for Brother PE-Design 11 if you want to try it out.
+*Note that Embird and Embrilliance also have free trials, but you cannot save files.
+Same with Brother’s embroidery software where you don’t have any saving abilities until you purchase.
+Here’s the free trial for Brother PE-Design 11 if you want to try it out.

 sew what pro software